 If the cancer comes back in another part of the body, such as the bones, lungs, liver, or brain, you may get surgery, chemotherapy, radiation, hormone therapy, targeted therapy, or a combination.
 It depends on your individual case.

 Immunotherapy with trastuzumab (Herceptin) alone or with chemotherapy may be recommended for women whose cancer cells have high levels of the HER2 protein.
-Pertuzumab (Perjeta), ado-trastuzumab emtansine (Kadcyla), or lapatinib (Tykerb) may be used, as well.
+Pertuzumab (Perjeta), ado-trastuzumab emtansine (Kadcyla), lapatinib (Tykerb), or neratinib (Nerlynx) may be used, as well.